Android Central Verdict

 Meta Quest 3S: Mixed reality and games

-Because the lenses aren't as sharp and the display's resolution is lower, it's a bit harder to read text on a phone while wearing the headset, but this isn't a common mixed reality use case, anyway.
+Because the lenses aren't as sharp and the display's resolution is lower, it's a bit harder to read text on a phone while wearing the headset, but this isn't a common mixed-reality use case, anyway.

 Instead, you'll marvel at how fun games like Starship Home are.
 Mixed reality games allow you to turn your living room into a spaceship, defend against hordes of zombies in Drop Dead: The Cabin, or play a D&D-like board game together with other headset-wearing friends on your dining room table.

 There are thousands of games on the Meta Quest platform, and that number is growing every single month thanks to a new, more open marketplace and more VR players than ever.
-Of course, we maintain a list of the best Meta Quest games to give you a good starting point, and there are plenty of great ones to consider like Skydance's Behemoth, Alien Rogue Incursion, Metro Awakening, and many more.
+Of course, we maintain a list of the best Meta Quest games to give you a good starting point, and there are plenty of great exclusives to consider like Skydance's Behemoth, Alien Rogue Incursion, Metro Awakening, and many more.

 All in all, Quest 3 games look a lot better than Quest 2 games, especially when they're Quest 3 exclusive.

 The Meta Quest 3S doesn't include a depth sensor like the Quest 3 has, but that doesn't seem to affect its mixed reality performance in my testing.
-As you can see in the video above, the Quest 3S is a little slower at mapping than the Quest 3 but not inordinately so.

 Meta's Horizon OS has been notably upgraded in its mixed reality capabilities since the launch of the Quest 3 last year, including automatic room mapping and object identification that makes mixed reality effortless.
+Compared to the Quest 3, the Quest 3S takes about seven seconds longer, but that's not long to wait.

 Meta Quest 3S: Competition